 With nothing but noisy music and no plot, the people responsible for dragging Hair out of its closet had to find a way to contemporise it so it wouldn’t seem dated beyond rescue.

-A lame structure was invented, involving a naive Oklahoma farm boy (John Savage) who boards a bus to the Big Apple to spend a day and night in New York before reporting to the draft board to go and fight in Vietnam.
+A lame plot structure was invented involving innocent Oklahoma farm boy Claude Bukowski (John Savage) who boards a bus to the Big Apple to spend a day and night in New York before reporting to the draft board to go and fight in Vietnam.

 In Central Park, he comes across a group of homeless, rootless, mindless loonies who are much too old to be hippies, and gets introduced to a new lifestyle.
 He also spots and falls in love with wealthy young New Jersey socialite Sheila Franklin (Beverly D’Angelo) who he sees horseriding in the park and his new-foud hippie friends conspire to bring them together.

-Thoroughly stoned, jailed, humiliated, and confused, our hero ends up in an Army training camp in Arizona (the sequences were filmed at Fort Irwin, a National Guard installation near Barstow, California) with the flower children in hot pursuit.
+Thoroughly stoned, jailed, humiliated, and confused, Claude ends up in an Army training camp in Arizona (the sequences were filmed at Fort Irwin, a National Guard installation near Barstow, California) with the flower children in hot pursuit.

-The leader of the pack – a hirsute hobo named Berger – cuts his own hair and exchanges clothes with the soldier so he can sneak off the base for a rendezvous with the gang, and gets mistakenly sent to Vietnam in his straight buddy’s place and is killed in action.
+The leader of the hippie pack, a hirsute hobo named Berger (Treat Williams), cuts his own hair and exchanges clothes with Claude so the soldier can sneak off the base for a rendezvous with the gang – and gets mistakenly shipped out to Vietnam in his straight buddy’s place and is killed in action.